sevenMDL/quickbill-desk/docs/code-showcase.md

 Code Quality

-· 7,039 lines of production-ready code
+·20,000+ lines of production-ready code
-·100% test coverage on core business logic ·Documentation with JSDoc
+·test coveraged on core business logic
+·Documentation with JSDoc
 ·TypeScript throughout for type safety